Nischalplays/FeastOnTheGo/README.md

-A simple online food ordering desktop app using libraries like:
+A simple online food ordering desktop app using C and libraries like:
-# C - Main language
 # gtk3 - Gui library
 # sqlite3 - database management